stonepros/stone/doc/rbd/qemu-rbd.rst

 device directly via ``librbd``.
 This strategy increases performance by avoiding context switches and taking advantage of `RBD caching`_.

-You can use ``qemu-img`` to convert existing virtual machine images to Ceph block device images.
+You can use ``qemu-img`` to convert existing virtual machine images to Stone block device images.
 For example, if you have a qcow2 image, you could run::

     qemu-img convert -f qcow2 -O raw debian_squeeze.qcow2 rbd:data/squeeze